On the Structure of Information: Conclusion

-Recall that the Shannon information $I_S(X;Y)$ quantifies the cost of transforming $p_X$ into $P_{X|Y}$ in terms of the average length of binary strings transmitted from a sender that knows $Y$ to a receiver that wants to generate samples from $P_{X|Y}$ \cite{Harsha2010}.
-It turns out that this interpretation of information, as the cost of transforming distributions, can be extended to the family of loss functions for which so-called \textit{Bayes acts} \cite{Ferguson1967} exist.
-For a probability measure $q$ on $\mathcal X$, a Bayes act $a_q$ is an optimal action with respect to the expected value of $l$, i.e. $a_q \in \argmin_{a\in\mathcal A}\mathbb E_q[l(X,a)]$.
-As we have seen in Examples \ref{ex:logloss} and \ref{ex:hyvaerinen}, not all loss functions and sub-$\sigma$-algebras have corresponding Bayes acts (see, e.g. \cite{Brehmer2020} for sufficient conditions).
+In general, for a probability measure $q$ on $\mathcal X$, a Bayes act $a_q$ is an optimal action with respect to the expected value of $l$, i.e., $a_q \in \argmin_{a\in\mathcal A}\mathbb E_q[l(X,a)]$.
+As we have seen in Examples \ref{ex:logloss} and \ref{ex:hyvaerinen}, not all loss functions and sub-$\sigma$-algebras have corresponding Bayes acts (see, e.g., \cite{Brehmer2020} for sufficient conditions).
 If there are multiple minima, following \cite{Gruenwald2004}, we assume that one fixes a specific Bayes act $a_q$ for each $q$.
 If the corresponding Bayes acts exist, we find

 where